Attempto/ACE-in-GF/README.md

 and it supports some constructs which in ACE do not exist, have been deprecated or should be avoided (i.e. create a warning), e.g.

+  * relative clause can be attached to any NP using a comma between the NP and the relative clause (in ACE: relative clauses can be used only for nouns, indefinite pronouns and proper names)
   * `he waits .` (and other unresolvable personal pronouns)
   * `the man waits .` (gives a warning in APE)
   * a man X is the man Y .